mt7180/mt7180/README.md

 ---

-Hey there, my name is Mira and I love coding and writing software!
+Hey there, my name is Mira and I love coding and developing software!